samhh/terpod/README.md

   -h,--help                Show this help text

 Available commands:
-  sync                     Sync podcast feeds. list                     List the latest episodes of all podcasts. download                 Download an episode by ID.
+  sync                     Sync podcast feeds list                     List the latest episodes of all podcasts download                 Download an episode by ID
 ```

 ## Usage